gglerum/php-lessen/00 - Extra/02 - GRASP/README.md

 ```

 ### 3. Controller
-**Principle**: Assign responsibility for handling system events to a controller class, but don't make it do everything.
+**The idea**: Handle system events by coordinating, not by doing all the work yourself.

 **Real-world analogy**: A head waiter coordinates orders and tells the kitchen what to cook, but doesn't actually prepare the food, wash dishes, or handle payments.
 They just direct the flow and let others do the specialized work.

-**What it means**: A controller is responsible for receiving or handling system events and coordinating the response.
-However, the controller should delegate the actual work to other objects rather than doing everything itself.
+**What it means in code**: Controllers should receive requests and coordinate the response by delegating to other objects.
+They shouldn't contain business logic, validation, or data manipulation - that's what other classes are for.

-**Common mistakes**:
+**Common ways to mess this up**:
-- "Bloated controllers" that contain business logic
+- Controllers that are 200+ lines long and do everything
-- Controllers that directly manipulate data
+- Putting business logic directly in controller methods
-- Controllers that handle validation, authorization, and business rules all in one place
+- Handling validation, authorization, and database operations all in the controller

-**Why it matters**:
+**Why you should care**:
-- Separates concerns between system interface and business logic
+- Your controllers become simple and easy to understand
-- Makes controllers thin and focused on coordination
+- Business logic can be reused in different places (APIs, commands, etc.)
-- Improves testability by isolating system event handling
+- Testing becomes much easier when logic is separated
-- Enables reuse of business logic in different contexts
+- Changes to business rules don't require touching the controller

-**Quick question to ask**: "Is my controller just coordinating, or is it doing the actual work?"
+**Quick sanity check**: "Is my controller just coordinating, or is it doing the actual work?"

-**Violation in Bad Example**
+**How the bad example violates this**
-The [`FileController`](../example/bad/app/Http/Controllers/FileController.php) handles system events but also performs business logic, validation, and data manipulation - violating the Single Responsibility Principle with 80+ lines of mixed concerns:
+The [`FileController`](../example/bad/app/Http/Controllers/FileController.php) handles the web request but also does business logic, validation, and data manipulation - basically everything.
+It's 80+ lines of mixed concerns:

 ```php
 public function store(StoreFileRequest $request)